stacksgov/sips/sips/sip-02x/sip-02x-non-sequential-multisig-transactions.md

 #### Transaction Authorization

 Add new hash modes `0x05` and `0x07`.
-These numbers were chosen in order to used in order to maintain the following relationships:
+These numbers were chosen in order to maintain the following relationships:
  - `is_multisig = hash_mode & 0x1`
  - `is_p2wsh_p2sh = hash_mode & 0x2`
  - `is_non_sequential_multisig = hash_mode & 0x4`